a

 Users can export files from MongoDB by using the command-line tool “mongoexport”. “mongoexport” will return a JSON or CSV file from the document data.
 Although some tools can retrieve data directly from MongoDB, in order to analyze the data many tools require the data to be exported directly into a file.
 One thing to be careful of is when data is exported to a CSV, MongoDB will have to modify the document formatting which may result in a flawed copy.

 The “mongoexport” command can also be used to share documents to different clusters and projects.
-Once retrieved, data from MongoDB can be inputted into data warehouses, such as Knowi, to join data and further analyze the database.
+Once retrieved, data from MongoDB can be inputted into data warehouses or analytics platforms.
+MongoDB analytics solutions like Knowi can connect directly without export, supporting multi-datasource joins and REST API integration.
 Knowi also has a function to directly add data from MongoDB by inputting the host or IP address, the database name, and password.

 Additionally, “mongoexport” can sort or remove rows and columns and perform many other changes to the data to better fit the user’s needs.
 This limits any problems when the database has to be queried or transformed into a graph or chart.